A-Big-Brain/Attribute-Neutralizer-for-medical-AI-system/README.md

 ````
 After the running is finished, a new folder will be created under the folder **dataset_images**. the name of the new folder is the same as that in the folder **Turing_modifier/save_results/**.

 The generated X-ray images are stored as a **numpy** array file in the new folder.
-The name of the array file is in the following formate:
+The name of the array file is in the following format:
 ````
 (dataset name)_(edite_degree×100).npy
 ````